OfficeDev/Microsoft-Teams-Shifts-WFM-Connectors/Kronos-Shifts-Connector/README.md

 2. Fork the main Microsoft repo for the following reasons:
     * Any custom changes that are required, can be made on the forked copy of the Microsoft repository
     * Easy to deploy changes from the forked copy of the Microsoft repo on to Azure subscription
-3. For the FLM (First Line Manager) operations such as: approving time off requests; approving open shift requests; approving swap shift requests; creating open shifts; creating shifts; etc. are to be conducted in Kronos WFC only.
+3. For the FLM (First Line Manager) operations such as: approving Time Off Requests; approving Open Shift Requests; approving Swap Shift Requests; creating Open Shifts; creating Shifts; etc. are to be conducted in Kronos WFC only.
-   1. If the FLM approves any of the above mentioned requests, it has a consequence of causing data inconsistency between Microsoft Shifts, and Kronos WFC.
+   1. If the FLM approves any of the above mentioned requests, it has a consequence of causing data inconsistency between Microsoft Shifts App, and Kronos WFC.

 # Legal notice